dotnet/fsharp/docs/equality.md

 f4<byte>() // performance of this determined by EQTYPE<SomeStructType<'T>> and RUNTIME-EQTYPE<SomeStructType<byte>>
 ```

 ## How we compile equality "a = b"

 This very much depends on the `EQTYPE` involved in the equality as known by the compiler

-Aim here is to flesh these all out with
+Aim here is to flesh these all out with:
 * **Semantics**: what semantics the user expects, and what the semantics actually is
 * **Perf expectation**: what perf the user expects
 * **Compilation today**: How we actually compile today, with sharplab.io link